MahammadRafi06/Migration_micro/my-website/docs/application-modernization/operational-best-practices.md

 Organizations should evaluate their specific needs, team capabilities, and technical requirements before adopting microservices.
 When implemented thoughtfully with appropriate tooling and practices, microservices can enable rapid innovation, improved scalability, and greater system resilience.

 The key to successful microservices adoption lies in understanding that it's not just a technical architecture change, but a **transformation that affects development processes, team structures, and operational practices.** Organizations must be prepared to invest in the necessary infrastructure, tooling, and cultural changes to realize the full benefits of microservices architecture.
+Begin your journey with a clear strategy, strong collaboration, and a commitment to continuous improvement.

 ## Related Resources